It’s probably safe to assume we all want to make more money — well, at least a lot of us do.

 OK, so it may not make you rich, but every little bit counts.
 Take any spare change you have in your pockets, purse or wallet at the end of each day and put it into a savings jar.
 And don’t touch it!
 Then at the end of the month, take the money to the bank and deposit it into savings!

-For more ways to get a grip on your money, see my guide on 40 ways to take control of your money in 40 days!
+For more ways to get a grip on your money, see my guide on 40 ways to take control of your money today!

 If you want to set yourself up for success, you have to put in some effort and make decisions you aren’t super thrilled about at the time.
 But until you stop living a lifestyle that you can’t afford, you’ll never give yourself a chance to get ahead.